Luzifer/twitch-bot/docs/content/configuration/config-file.md

 # How long to permit on !permit command
 permit_timeout: 60s

+# Write raw IRC messages to this file for debugging.
+raw_log: ""

 # Variables are made available in templating (for example useful to disable several
 # rules at once using the `disable_on_template` directive)
 # Supported data types: Boolean, Float, Integer, String